alexjungaalto/masterthesis/README.md

 parts of the thesis.
 In general, I like to see a strong connectivity between different parts of the thesis using these commands.

-- I like to see each Chapter having some introductory paragraphs that explain its sections and their relations.
+- It might be a good idea to explain the outline of the thesis (its Sections and their relations) in a paragraph of the Introduction.

+- I like to see each Chapter/Section having some introductory paragraphs that briefly introduces its (sub-)sections and explains their relations.
 Moreover, these chapter introductions are also a great opportunity to bind the different chapters together.
 For example, the introduction to a Chapter 3 "Methods and Materials" could explain how it builds on a Chapter 2 "Basic ML Concepts".

 - You might find it useful to draw a dependency graph of your thesis with nodes being individual Sections (or even paragraphs) and edges obtained from references.
 For example node "Chapter 1" is